 “Other than the possible risk of flu-like symptoms from breathing in fumes from an overheated Teflon-coated pan, there are no proven risks to humans from using cookware coated with Teflon (or other non-stick surfaces).”

 How To Care For A Carote Pan

 If you properly care for the pan, you can mitigate the risk.
 Two simple rules are never to heat the pan high and not scratch the coating.

 High heat can cause the coating to break down.
 Depending on the brand, that could begin at 390 degrees.
 The fumes mentioned in the American Cancer Society publication start when the pan hits 500 degrees.
 Carote recommends that you never heat an empty pan.
 Cookware can easily reach high temps on even a medium stove setting without anything in it.

-Also, a concern is to ingest any Teflon, although, according to Scientific American, that is not an issue since the amount would be minimal.
+Also, a concern is ingesting any Teflon, although, according to Scientific American, that is not an issue since the amount would be minimal.
 But who wants to eat a pan coating?
 Avoid using sharp metal utensils, and if you see scratches, it’s probably best to toss the pan.